 II.
-LOSSLESS ENTROPY COMPRESSION (LEC) FOR SHM SIGNALS
+LOSSLESS ENTROPY COMPRESSION (LEC)FOR SHM SIGNALS

 Several previous works have addressed the data compression issue in wireless sensor systems for SHM.
 In particular, Lynch et al. [25] have proposed the use of Huffman coding to achieve lossless compression of sensor data to reduce energy consumption.
 Caffrey et al. [26], Zhang et al. [27] have proposed the use of lossy compression techniques using wavelet transforms.
 In comparison with lossless compression methods, lossy methods sacrifice the details of the raw signal in exchange for higher compression ratio.
-In this research, lossless methods are chosen over lossy methods to preserve the complete information of the sensor data.
-There are several lossless compression algorithms that can be used to reduce the inherent redundant information of sensor data.
+In this research, lossless methods are chosen over lossy methods to preserve the complete information of the sensor data.There are several lossless compression algorithms that can be used to reduce the inherent redundant information of sensor data.
 For example, the Huffman codes-based method [28], [29] exploits the prior probability of input symbols of the data; it represents the more frequent symbols with shorter codes to achieve compression in a statistically optimal manner.
 However, the static Huffman codes-based method relies on an explicit prior dictionary.
 The dictionary is not only difficult to generate on recourse limited wireless sensor node, it also needs to be reliably transmitted along with the data for decoding on the base station.
 The Lempel-Ziv-Welch (LZW) method [30], [31] takes advantage of the repetitive patterns in the sensor data and represents the patterns that already observed in the data with short references.
 However, LZW-based methods suffer from a growing dictionary which can become quite large and requires unaffordable efforts to maintain on wireless sensors.
-On the other hand, lossless entropy compression (LEC) [21], [22] is a simple yet efficient lossless compression algorithm specifically designed for wireless sensor nodes with limited onboard resources.
-LEC exploits the high correlation between the consecutive digital samples of a signal and provides efficient compression using only a very small fixed dictionary whose size is determined by the analog-to-digital converter (ADC).
+On the other hand, lossless entropy compression (LEC) [21], [22] is a simple yet efficient lossless compression algorithm specifically designed for wireless sensor nodes with limited resources.
+LEC exploits onboard the high correlation between the consecutive digital samples of a signal and provides efficient compression using only a very small fixed dictionary whose size is determined by the analog-to-digital converter (ADC).
 LEC can be implemented using only a few lines of codes and requires very low memory space and computational power.
 The desirable characteristics of LEC make it the best choice for the lossless compression stage of the proposed communication method in this study.
-This section reviews the procedure of LEC and illustrates its role in the proposed data communication method for SHM obtained wireless sensors.
+This section reviews the procedure of LEC and illustrates its role in the proposed data communication method for SHM data obtained by wireless sensors.
 The effectiveness of LEC for different digital sensor signals (smooth and non-smooth, low frequency and high frequency) have been thoroughly justified by Marcelloni et al. [21], [22].
 The basic idea behind LEC is to divide the alphabet of numbers into groups according to their entropy (that is the number of bits required to specify a number in that group).
 The size of the groups grows exponentially as their entropy grows.
 The LEC then uses a combination of two codes, i.e., a unary code to specify the group and a binary code to specify the index within the group, to fully represent a number.
-In case of SHM signals obtained by wireless sensors, each data point is digitalized by the onboard ADC to a binary representation ri on R bits.
-To store a signal of N data points, N · R bits are required.
-As the first step of LEC algorithm, an alternative data series, which is called the differential signal, is generated using the differences between every two consecutive data points of the original series, i.e., di = ri - ri - 1 available.
-However, as discussed earlier, reactive retransmission that suffers from delay and traffic congestion is inferior to the redundant coding-based methods in terms of flexibility and efficiency.
-Therefore, in this article, a new redundant coding scheme is proposed.
-Actually, the idea of redundant coding has been exploited by researchers under the name of erasure codes.
-Two prominent members of such codes are Reed-Solomon (RS) code [15], [16] and Luby Transform (LT) code [18], [19].
-While the RS code employs a vandermonde matrix to encode the data for transmission, the complexity of the vandermonde matrix and its computational overhead make RS code only practical for small scale problems.
-For intensive data SHM applications, RS code is inefficient.
-On the other hand, the LT code generates each coded data point by applying XOR (Exclusive or) operations on $\sigma$ (1 $\leq \sigma <$ N) randomly selected original data points, where $\sigma$ is drawn from a given probability distribution.
-Though LT code performs encoding and decoding with a much lower computational complexity than RS code, the number of coded data points required to successfully recover the original data√ (i.e., N original data points can be decoded from $N + O(N \cdot 1 \cdot n \cdot 2 \cdot (N \cdot \delta))$ coded data points with a probability of $1 - \delta$ ) can be large and adver-sary for wireless sensors.
-Meanwhile, decoding complexity is usually not an issue for SHM systems, because once data is collected by the base station, decoding can be performed by more powerful computers.
-Therefore, the suitability for large data sets, the low encoding complexity with low redundant communication are emphasized in this article.
-The proposed method possesses these essential qualities exactly.successfully recover the original data√ (i.e., N original data points can be decoded from N + O (N1 n 2 ( N $/\delta$ )) coded data points with a probability of $1 - \delta$ ) can be large and adversary for wireless sensors.
-Meanwhile, decoding complexity is usually not an issue for SHM systems, because once data is collected by the base station, decoding can be performed by more powerful computers.
-Therefore, the suitability for large data sets, the low encoding complexity with low redundant communication are emphasized in this article.
-The proposed method possesses these essential qualities exactly. proposed method uses a simple sparse matrix projection to introduce random redundancy into the coded data (i.e. a transformed bitstream to be transmitted), which effectively neutralize the potential data loss during wireless transmission.
-A similar redundant coding method using matrix pro-jection has proposed by Bao et al [20] in the framework of compressive sensing (CS).
-However, the CS based method projects the raw sensor data directly without compression.
-Though the CS-based method is simpler to implement, it requires the sparsity of the raw signal.
-The redundancy in the transformed data to accommodate data loss is highly dependent on such sparse characteristics that is not always guaranteed.
-On the other hand, the proposed method in this research, as explained later, projects the artificial data points of the LEC compressed bitstream using a redundant matrix with more rows.
-This artificial injection of redundancy makes it robust against data loss for any signals that are compressible by LEC.
-The injection of redundancy into the LEC bitstream results in a growth of its size.
-However, it is important to limit the size from above to avoid excessive transmission that causes longer delay and higher energy consumption.
-In the proposed method, the size of the final coded data (as a bitstream) with redundancy is equal to the size of the original N data points (i.e., N · R bits).
-That is, after two stages of coding, transmitting the same payload of coded bits as the original bits has much higher robustness and reliability against data loss.
+In case of SHM signals obtained by wireless sensors, each data point is digitalized by the onboard ADC to a binary representation r_i on R bits.
+To store a signal of N data points, $N \cdot R$ bits are required.
+As the first step of LEC algorithm, an alternative data series, which is called the differential signal, is generated using the differences between every two consecutive data points of the original series, i.e., $d_i = r_i - r{i-1}$